A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Funded Futures Network caps each withdrawal at $10,000 per request.
 E8 Futures has no per-request cap.

-Overall, E8 Futures scores higher (72 vs 65) on our trader-friendliness index.
-Key advantages: lower starting cost, more forgiving drawdown rules.
-That said, Funded Futures Network wins on faster path to funded, better profit split, fewer trading restrictions.
+Overall, E8 Futures scores higher (73 vs 60) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded.
+That said, Funded Futures Network wins on better profit split, fewer trading restrictions, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.